NeuroTechX/ntx_slack_archive/general.md

  >^ I think this should be a must-read for all of us.
 This tech that we're intellectually and professionally interested in will, without a doubt, raise some ethical issues in the future.
 These are solid recommendations that I personally intend on paying attention to in the years to come.

+11/9/2017 5:21 PM

+ **bryan_j** :

+ >Was at a panel discussion last night where the main consideration/concern was the ethical implications and regulation of medical technologies.